genai-articles/nl2sql_with_agentic_reflection/README.md

 implementation, however, some common patterns are expected.
 For
 instance:

-1.  the stated objective of the task is to review input SQL for the user’s query, and to output syntactically and logical correct SQL to match the user’s query
+1. The stated objective of the task is to review input SQL for the user’s query, and to output syntactically and logical correct SQL to match the user’s query

-2.  the reflection prompt will include the user’s request
+2. The reflection prompt will include the user’s request

 3. It will include the most recently generated SQL for review